ankitects/anki-manual/src/stats.md

 **Ease**\
 The approximate amount the interval will grow when you answer a review card with the "Good" button.

+The bottom section shows the review history for the card.
+Rating denotes the button (1 = Again, 4 = Easy).
+When cards are manually rescheduled using the "reset" or "set due date" actions, the type will be listed as Manual and the rating as 0.

 ## Statistics